Michigan Law’s Debt Management Program is changing for new students. Here’s what you need to know.

 Application

-- Current monthly billing statements from your loan servicer with the IBR/PAYE/SAVE payment, and any private bar or computer loans (if you are requesting coverage for those loans).
+• Current monthly billing statements from your loan servicer showing the qualifying income-driven repayment plan (IBR, PAYE, SAVE, or RAP) you are enrolled in and your required monthly payment , and any private bar or computer loans (if you are requesting coverage for those loans).

-- If you do not have a current monthly billing statement that shows you are enrolled in IBR, PAYE, or SAVE (because you recently applied), you are still required to submit documentation that shows the current status of your loans (online statement, loan summary page, etc.) by the deadline.
-You must also send us an updated monthly billing statement as soon as you are enrolled in IBR, PAYE, or SAVE.
+• If you do not have a current monthly billing statement that shows you are enrolled in an income-driven repayment plan (because you recently applied), you are still required to submit documentation that shows the current status of your loans (online statement, loan summary page, etc.) by the deadline.
+You must also send us an updated monthly billing statement as soon as you are enrolled in an income-driven repayment plan.

 Disbursement